|

 PO1.365 |

-to be built, the corner was labeled Church Street.
+land was given for a church to be built, the corner was labeled

-In the railroad heyday, city fathers thought it fitting to have
+Church Street.
+In the railroad heyday, city fathers

-both an Erie and a Depot Street.
+thought it fitting to have both an Erie and a

-Names like Vienna Avenue, Salt Springs
+Depot Street.
+Names like Vienna Avenue,

-Road, McDonald Avenue, North
+Salt Springs Road, McDonald Avenue,

-for those hardy immigrants.
+as compasses for those hardy immigrants.

 First United Presbyterian Church.